 Because our dropshipper supplied tins for the tea, the best way to brand that packaging was to create labels for our dropshippers to put on the tea tins.

-We discussed the proper dimensions with our dropshipper and got to work making sure they were the right measurements, colour profile and as high quality as possible without being too expensive.
+We discussed the proper dimensions with our dropshipper and got to work making sure they were the right measurements, color profile and as high quality as possible without being too expensive.

 - The Hello Matcha logo.